-Ste Detail
+Step Detail

-p

-1 (If necessary) Click on let to display the 'Find Toolbox Item' dialog and specify 'Rule Flow'.
+1 (If necessary) Click on P to display the 'Find Toolbox Item' dialog and specify 'Rule Flow'.

+Rule Flow

+Start

+♦ Decision

+🗢 Rule Task

+I Merge

+End

+Rule Flow Relationships

+Control Flow

+2 Drag the 'Rule Task' icon from the Toolbox onto the diagram and give the element, as a name, the title of the task it represents, such as Calculate Debit Charge or Determine Eligibility.

 Create a Rule Task element for each task or action in the process.

 You can also use the Quick Linker arrow to create the new elements and Control Flow connectors.

-- Organize the Rule Tasks into a sequence of events, initiated and terminated by the Start and End elements, and representing any branching and rejoining with Decision and Merge elements.
+3 Organize the Rule Tasks into a sequence of events, initiated and terminated by the Start and End elements, and representing any branching and rejoining with Decision and Merge elements.
 All elements are connected by Control Flow connectors.
-See the example diagram. - Go to the Business Rules model diagram and group the Business Rule elements on their appropriate Rule Task element.
+See the example diagram.
+4 Go to the Business Rules model diagram and group the Business Rule elements on their appropriate Rule Task element.